 Sausage casings are an essential part of making wieners at home.
 Their job is to encase the sausage meat so that the sausage holds its shape.
-Sometimes they also add flavour to the sausage such as smoked casings for hot dogs.
+Sometimes they also add flavor to the sausage such as smoked casings for hot dogs.

 When you start out making sausage it can be a bit daunting.
 There are so many options!
 Whether it’s the cooking style, the ingredients or those casings which seem to be available in 100 varieties.
 Don’t fear, we have all the information you’ll need to get started without all the mistakes we made the first time.